whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 ## Areas of Emphasis

 My goal for this module was to set solid foundations in css, html and javascript, that I could build on going forward.
 I also wanted to go through the first module and see how I deal with fast-paced working environment and if an intensive program like Turing works well for me.
 Being exposed to the coding community was an important part.
-All of that gave me confirmation that I want to keep studing and complete this program as a Front-End Developer.
+All of that gave me confirmation that I want to keep studing hard and complete this program as a Front-End Developer.

 ## Rubric Scores - self evaluation